 How to Create a New Race in a Fantasy Game

 Creating an entirely new fantasy race can be a daunting task for a fantasy world builder or writer.
-Having a good design template to begin drafting the various characteristics of your race is important for shaping a well rounded creation.
-Even if your race is not completely unique to your world, you can use this template to record the characteristics for all your races on your fantasy world.
+Having a good design template to begin drafting the various characteristics of your race is important for shaping a well-rounded creation.
+Even if your race is not completely unique to your world, you can use this template to record the characteristics for all of your races in your fantasy world.
 Many of the restrictions and characteristics you impose on your race will come from your world and its environment.

 How to Create a New Race in a Fantasy Game